“No. Stop. Put it back.”

 “No.” Then I see him under me.
 I can’t find any moths.
 “Put it back,” he says — I was already doing it.
 We both wait for something to happen.
 Awkwardly, I rise and stand there.

 “Ok,” he says.
 “Good.”
 I keep the blindfold on until the last second, when I’m halfway out the door.
 Though I don’t look up, I can tell his eyes are on the floor too.

 The next day, at work, I thought about nothing while waiting for the coffee to brew.
 Usually I stood there and my mind would run wild, brimming with possibilities.
-I could kick Sean’s chair over while Sean was in it and then he’d be on the floor — if I wanted to, that is.
+I could kick Colin’s chair over while Colin was in it and then he’d be on the floor — if I wanted to, that is.
 I didn’t usually want to do these things, I just wanted to think about them.
 I think wanting to think about kicking someone over is worse than wanting to do it, if the thought didn’t enter your mind voluntarily.

 But in place of these thoughts, there was just a heightened awareness of my immediate surroundings.
 The way the ladies — from the other side of the room, I didn’t know their names — fiddled with the tap to get it to work, how the cleaning lady was sort of waiting but not waiting, and bits of two conversations at once.
 Just bits of drifting nonsense, in the midst of which I stood like a vacuum.

 This happened all week, whenever I had spare time.

 With one exception.
 On Tuesday Colin had a new mug.
 It had a cat on it and it said ‘Paws for tea’ and I thought about throwing it out of the window.
 Normally a thought like this would drop away quickly, as if banked for later use.
 But this time it remained, like a plucked string that goes on humming and only you can hear the vibrations.
 For the last two hours of the day, I felt extremely tense and relieved to be out.